That estimated annual dollar amount reflects a 17.9% increase from $46.4 million in 2018.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Samoa has million-dollar net exports, notably in the international trade under the fruits and nuts as well as the electrical machinery and equipment product category.
+Samoa has million-dollar net exports, notably in the international trade under the fish and the animal or vegetable fats, oils and waxes product categories.

 Products Causing Samoa’s Worst Trade Deficits